Korean alcoholic beverages: Constituents and components

-Flavor, Color and Fragrance
+Flavor, colour and fragrance

-Traditional Korean alcohols don’t have wide spectrum of colors irrespective to the ingredients added like flowers or grass root or tree barks the result gives very common colors.
+Traditional Korean alcohols don't have wide spectrum of colors irrespective to the ingredients added like flowers or grass root or tree barks the result gives very common colors.
 The color of the best Korean traditional liquor is brighter and deeper golden.
 Golden color is the best among the different tints, and deep purple is least desirable, whereas amber is second best tint.
 Apart from the color of the alcohol, transparency is also a key factor to determine its quality.
 More the transparency that is clearer the beverage better the class rating.
 Despite using only rice and Nuruk without any other supplements it can showcase fragrance resembling grapes, berries like strawberries, apples, peaches, plum or lotuses.
 If the process is compromised there is a chance of having unpleasant odor like that of Nuruk fungi, thus it is always desired to let the brewing process undergo several fermentations and give it ample amount of time to avoid undesirable smell.
 More fermentation and longer maturing is desired to produce better quality with better flavors, colors and fragrance.